guischu09/fastsurfer-wrapper/README.md

 If you do not have miniconda/anaconda installed, go to https://docs.conda.io/en/latest/miniconda.html and download it on your system.

-1) Open a terminal and type the following:
+0) Clone this repository.

-Run FastSurferCNN in CPU:
+1) Navigate to the cloned repository.
+Open a terminal and type the following:

-> conda env create -f ./fastsurfer_env_cpu.yml
+> conda env create -f ./Fastsurfer/fastsurfer_env_cpu.yml

 ### Usage ###